Cyber and Information Security Technology

 In addition to the B.S.
 CIS Program Outcomes, students in the Cyber and Information Security Technology Major learn about installing, securing, testing, and maintaining computer networks.

-Upon successful completion of the Cyber and Information Security Technology Major - graduates are able to:
+Upon successful completion of the Cyber and Information Security Technology Major - graduates are expected to:

 - Plan, design, configure and administer a network and security infrastructure